Administration for Children and Families, U.S. Department of Health and Human Services.

 4.0 Timeline for HomVEE To Apply New Procedures and Standards

-Responses to this Federal Register notice will inform ACF's ongoing discussion about HomVEE's procedures and standards, with the aim of publishing a final HomVEE Version 2 Handbook by the end of 2020.
+Responses to this FRN will inform ACF's ongoing discussion about HomVEE's procedures and standards with the aim of publishing a final HomVEE Version 2.1 Handbook of Procedures and Standards in 2021.
 This RFI is for information and planning purposes only and should not be construed as a solicitation or as an obligation on the part of ACF or HHS.

 U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance, What Works Clearinghouse.
 What Works Clearinghouse Standards Handbook: Version 4.1., 2020b.
 Available at https://ies.ed.gov/ncee/wwc/Docs/referenceresources/WWC-Standards-Handbook-v4-1-508.pdf.
 Accessed June 19, 2020.